Three-Parameter Approximations of Sums of Locally Dependent Random Variables via Stein's Method: Introduction

-It is a key step to select properly the parameters in (\ref{MMMM}).
-Our basic principle is to ensure the first three factorial cumulants of $M_{i}$ equal (or approximately equal) to those of $W$.
-Thus both $d_{TV}(M_{i}, Y^{d})$ and $d_{TV}(W,M_{i})$ can be as well controlled as we would like.
+A key step is to properly select the parameters in (\ref{MMMM}).
+Our guiding principle is to ensure that the first three factorial cumulants of $M_{i}$ are equal (or approximately equal) to those of $W$.
+This allows us to effectively control $d_{\mathrm{TV}}(W, M_{i})$ as desired.